TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformariadb/dbformariadb-create-firewallrules.md

 * If you are deploying firewall rules using ARM templates:

   * Familiarize yourself with [Create Azure Database for MariaDB with multiple firewall rules](https://github.com/Azure/azure-mariadb/tree/master/arm-templates/ExampleWithFirewallRule) ARM template.
   * If you are deploying or updating multiple server attributes which includes firewall rules, Virtual Network rules, server parameters or databases for a given server, make sure you are deploying these serially, in any order.
-By default, ARM deploys resources in parallel and a deployment may fail if configured in parallel.
-Familiarize yourself with [Sample ARM templates](https://github.com/Azure/azure-mariadb/tree/master/arm-templates)
+Familiarize yourself with [Sample ARM templates](https://github.com/Azure/azure-mariadb/tree/master/arm-templates/ExampleWithMultipleServerProperties)

 ## **Recommended Documents**